 Uninstall

-Assuming that your cluster is running on the default namespace, execute the commands below to find and delete the clusters.
+Assuming that your clusters are running on the default namespace, execute the commands below to find and delete the clusters and other StackGres custom resources.

 List the available clusters: